thomaseleff/Windows-Filestream-Backup/README.md

 To modify config.txt,
 1. Open config.txt in a text editor.
 2. Modify existing rows or add new rows in or to config.txt for all filestreams you wish to backup, maintaining the comma-separated format.
-3. Each row requires four parameters, "NAME", "SRC", "DST" and "PARAM" (as indicated by the header row).
+3. Each row requires four parameters, "NAME", "SRC", "DST" and "OPTION" (as indicated by the header row).
 These parameters are order dependent and must remain within the original order.
 Do not modify or remove the header row.
 Each parameter is described below.
    - NAME: Quoted string for the user-provided name of the filestream to be used for logging.
    - SRC: Windows directory path of the filestream to backup.
    - DST: Windows directory path of the filestream copy to be produced in the backup.